 • notarized agreements on the payment of alimony or their notarized copies and certificates issued by labor dispute commissions;

-• acts of the Pension Fund of the Russian Federation and the Fund social insurance RF on recovery Money from the debtor;
+• acts of the Pension Fund of the Russian Federation and the Fund social insurance RF about recovery Money from the debtor;

-• acts of bodies implementing control functions, with the exception of executive documents on the collection of funds from the debtor's account, on full or partial non-fulfillment of the requirements of these bodies;
+• acts of bodies implementing control functions, with the exception of executive documents on the collection of funds from the debtor’s account, on complete or partial failure to comply with the requirements of these authorities;

 • judicial acts, acts of other bodies and officials in cases of administrative offenses;

-• acts of other bodies in cases stipulated by federal law;
+• acts of other bodies in cases provided for by federal law;

-• a request from a central body appointed in the Russian Federation in order to ensure the fulfillment of obligations under an international treaty of the Russian Federation on the search for a child illegally displaced or held in Russia;
+• a request from a central authority appointed in the Russian Federation to ensure the fulfillment of obligations under an international treaty of the Russian Federation to search for a child illegally transferred or detained in Russia;

-• executive documents issued by competent authorities foreign states and subject to execution on the territory of Russia in accordance with international treaties of the Russian Federation.
+• executive documents issued by competent authorities foreign countries and subject to execution on the territory of Russia in accordance with international treaties of the Russian Federation.

 • alimony;